 If you carry an EU passport then this is relatively simple and no further visa is necessary.

-You can also obtain an entry visa or right of abode if you have parents or grandparents who were born in the UK, which will allow you work here without sponsorship.
+You can also obtain an entry visa or right of abode if you have parents or grandparents who were born in the UK, which will allow you to work here without sponsorship.
 There is no fee for this visa and you will be required to provide the birth certificates for yourself and your relative who was born in the UK.
 These can all be obtained from your local Visa Office or Consular Office and should not take long to organise.

 If you do not have ancestry in the UK or entitlement to live here then sponsorship is required to allow you to take on work.

-After applying for work, receiving a confirmation of employment and gaining your registration, your sponsor employee will contact the Immigration and Nationality Directorate to arrange your work.
+After applying for work, receiving confirmation of employment and gaining your registration, your sponsor employee will contact the Immigration and Nationality Directorate to arrange your work.

 Sponsorship is often reserved for professions which are deemed to be in shortage occupations, such as healthcare jobs and specialisms within this diverse sector.

 Before applying for positions in the UK, you will need to ensure that you are not only fully qualified for the role but also in a fit state of health to carry it out to the best of your abilities.
-In order to secure a job in a hospital or clinic you will be required to undertake a full standard medical assessment, which - depending on the employer - can be done locally or on site.
+In order to secure a job in a hospital or clinic, you will be required to undertake a full standard medical assessment, which - depending on the employer - can be done locally or on-site.

 Find out more about our opportunities for pharmacy professionals.